-These things all need to be recorded in the minutes, or they didn’t happen.
-When you need an audit trail of a key decisions or a legal record of whether they board did or did not act, you need to have these minutes preserved, organized, and accessible at a moment’s notice.
+These things must be recorded in the minutes, or they didn’t happen.
+When you need an audit trail of key decisions or a legal record of whether the board did or did not act, you need to have these minutes preserved, organized, and accessible at a moment’s notice.

 Board meeting minutes establish institutional memory